vec-Frontend-Mentor/2-3column-preview-card-component/docs/README.md

 # Frontend Mentor - 3 Column Preview Card

-This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
+This is a solution to the [3-column preview card component](https://www.frontendmentor.io/solutions/3-column-card-with-flexbox-and-hover-selector-AAj5ivBLdJ).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents